whatwg/streams/streams-for-raw-video-explainer.md

 *   It is difficult to emulate neutering/closing of objects especially in case of teeing or aborting a stream.
 *   As discussed in https://github.com/whatwg/streams/issues/1155, lifetime management of objects could potentially be done at the source level.
     But this is difficult to make it work without introducing tight coupling between producers and consumers.
+*   The main alternative would be to design a VideoFrame specific API outside of WhatWG streams, which is feasible, as examplified by WebCodecs API.

 ## Future Work